New Mexico is one state that has more than its fair share of creepy locations!

 2. LaPosada Hotel, Santa FeSTAY HERE

-La Posada Hotel in Santa Fe is said to be haunted by the ghost of Julia Staab, the former mistress of the house which is now part of the hotel.
+Located in one of the most haunted cities in America, La Posada Hotel is said to be haunted by the ghost of Julia Staab, the former mistress of the house which is now part of the hotel.

 It is said that Julia fell into a deep depression following multiple miscarriages and the death of her only child.
 This led her to become a shut-in and she not only lived the remainder of her life inside the house, but she also died there.